juanvalenciaen/AlgoTrader/README.md

    There are also some functions using Backtrader, and other backtesting frameworks

    theres another function to make an entry in MetaTrader 5

+ ### Strategies.py
+ this is the place where strategies (datatype class) are placed.
+ These are strategies to backtest or apply with frameworks such as Backtrader, Lean, and Zipline